gersonkaitor/Secrets/README.md

 There are level of Authentication and security__

-Level 1 - Users with username and password_
+Level 1 - Users with username and password \
-Level 2 - Database encryption using mongoose-encryption and setting up an environment variable to keep the secret safe Level 3 - Hashing Password using md5
+Level 2 - Database encryption using mongoose-encryption and setting up an environment variable to keep the secret safe <br>
+Level 3 - Hashing Password using md5
 Level 4 - Salting and hashing password with bcrypt Level 5 - Cookies and sessions